Research Roundup · Updated July 2026

 What does wysdym do?

-wysdym is the platform GTM agents run on — the harness underneath, not another agent.
-You bring any agent (Claude, OpenAI, LangGraph, or custom), and wysdym supplies what every agent needs to work: shared memory through a typed GTM graph (wysdymGraph), a library of open skills over MCP (wysdymSkills), connections into your stack — Salesforce, HubSpot, Gong, Slack, Drive, Notion (wysdymConnect), one governed door with OAuth, per-agent RBAC, and human-in-the-loop write approval (wysdymGateway), and outcome attribution that ties every action back to deal stages (wysdymObserve).
+wysdym is the operating layer for agentic GTM — the layer underneath your agents, not another agent.
+You bring any agent (Claude, OpenAI, LangGraph, or custom), and wysdym supplies what every agent needs to work: shared memory through a typed knowledge graph of your business (wysdymCortex), an open skill library any agent invokes over MCP (wysdymSkills), your stack — Salesforce, HubSpot, Gong, Slack, Drive, Notion — wired once, not per agent (wysdymConnect), one governed door with per-agent permissions, human-in-the-loop, and receipts (wysdymGateway), and outcome attribution to deal stages, with Findings that flag drift with the fix attached (wysdymObserve).
 The more agents you run on it, the smarter every one gets.

 Methodology